ArabPixel/PSFree-Enhanced/README.md

 - Up to date

 ## Contribution
+You can :
+- look at the [languages folder](https://github.com/ArabPixel/PSFree-Enhanced/tree/main/includes/js/languages) and PR your language!
-- Feel free to contribute and improve the host by modefying, updating or adding new features!
+-  improve the host by modefying, updating or adding new features!
 ## Copyright and Authors:

 AGPL-3.0-or-later (see [LICENSE](LICENSE)).
 This repo belongs to the group `anonymous`.
 We refer to anonymous contributors as "anonymous" as well.